What is Chelation Therapy?

 Chelation is a process of eliminating specific heavy metals from the blood.
-Heavy metals like cadmium, mercury and lead have been found in high levels in some children with autism.
-Hence, chelation is being used as a treatment for children associated with metal toxicity.
-It is hypothesized that chelation therapy may help these children improve by removing the toxic metals.
+Heavy metals like lead, mercury and cadmium have been found in high levels in some children with autism.
+Hence, chelation is being used as a treatment for autism associated with metal toxicity.
+It is hypothesized that chelation therapy may help to improve the symptoms by removing the toxic metals.

-Chelation therapy makes use of various chemicals such as Dimercaptosuccinic acid (DMSA), ethylenediaminetetra aacetic acid (EDTA), 2-3-dimercaptopropane-1-sulfonate (DMPS), etc which bind to the heavy metals and remove them from the body via urine.
+Chelation therapy makes use of various chemical agents such as Dimercaptosuccinic acid (DMSA), Ethylenediaminetetraacetic acid (EDTA), 2-3- dimercaptopropane-1- sulfonate (DMPS), etc which bind to the heavy metals and remove them from the body via urine.
 These chemical agents are given intravenously or by mouth or in the skin.
 Urine levels of heavy metals excreted are then measured

-Few cases have shown improvement in language, cognition and social interaction.
-However, there is no enough scientific evidence supporting these improvements in autism.
-It may also have adverse effects like seizures, diarrhea, renal and hepatic toxicity, fatigue, etc on the children.
+Few cases have shown improvement in eye contact, attention, language, cognition and social interaction.
+However, there is not enough scientific evidence supporting these improvements in autism.